balancer/balancer-angstrom/README.md

 ## Installation

 If it's the first time running the project, run `sh ./scripts/install-fresh.sh` to install the dependencies and build the project.
-It'll download and compile V3 monorepo, creating node_modules folders in the library (these folders will be needed to use monorepo as a submodule of the angstrom project).
+It will download and compile the V3 monorepo, creating node_modules folders in the library.
+(These folders will be needed to use the monorepo as a submodule of the angstrom project.)

 ## Testing